rainyLeo/frontend-notes/notes/浏览器- Web性能-udecity-google.md

 Async: `<script async src="anExternalScript.js"></script>`

-Inline JS will alwayse block CSSOM (one exception, put it above css link)
+Inline JS will always block CSSOM (one exception, put it above css link)

 There is also a `defer` attribute that you can add to the script tag that tells the parser that the script should wait to execute until after the document is loaded, whereas `async` lets the script run in the background while the document is being parsed.